kubernetes/website/docs/tasks/run-application/configure-pdb.md

 is the `scale` of the controller managing the pods being selected by the `PodDisruptionBudget`.

-Example 1: With a `minAvailable` of 5, evictions will be allowed as long as they leave behind 5 or more healthy pods among those selected by the PodDisruptionBudget's `selector`.
+Example 1: With a `minAvailable` of 5, evictions are be allowed as long as they leave behind 5 or more healthy pods among those selected by the PodDisruptionBudget's `selector`.

-Example 2: With a `minAvailable` of 30%, evictions will be allowed as long as at least 30% of the number of desired replicas are healthy.
+Example 2: With a `minAvailable` of 30%, evictions are allowed as long as at least 30% of the number of desired replicas are healthy.

-Example 3: With a `maxUnavailable` of 5, evictions will be allowed as long as there are at most 5 unhealthy replicas among the total number of desired replicas.
+Example 3: With a `maxUnavailable` of 5, evictions are allowed as long as there are at most 5 unhealthy replicas among the total number of desired replicas.

-Example 4: With a `maxUnavailable` of 30%, evictions will be allowed as long as no more than 30% of the desired replicas are unhealthy.
+Example 4: With a `maxUnavailable` of 30%, evictions are allowed as long as no more than 30% of the desired replicas are unhealthy.

 In typical usage, a single budget would be used for a collection of pods managed by